FHA loans have become a very popular type of mortgage due to their low down payment and credit score requirements.

 But not all FHA loans are great deals.

-Closing costs and the interest rate are key factors in determining whether or not you’re actually getting a good deal.
+Closing costs and the interest rate are key factors in determining whether or not you’re actually getting a good deal on an FHA loan.

 In this article, we’re going to explain how you can make sure you’re getting the best deal on your home loan.